colskid/Wifi-Attack/README.md

 *What is social engineering?* <br>

 Social engineering is a technique used by attackers to manipulate individuals into divulging confidential information, performing actions, or making decisions that they wouldn't typically do.

+The following day, I happened to run into my neighbor and recounted my endeavor of attempting over 15 million password combinations to access his WiFi without success.
+He chuckled at the sheer magnitude of the attempts and casually mentioned that he believed he was still using the default password provided by his internet service provider (ISP).
+This casual conversation sparked my curiosity.
+I began pondering whether ISPs follow a specific method in crafting default passwords.
+Has anyone delved into this inquiry before?
+The moment had arrived to embark on a journey of exploration and research.

 ## Hashcat